 King’s world-leading research has enabled groundbreaking discoveries and advances which continue to shape modern live.
 We have 12 Nobel Prize winners amongst our alumni and former staff and are the largest provider of professional healthcare training in Europe, with five Medical Research Council centres.

-King’s offers a range of core research facilities across the Health Schools.
-This provides access to essential technology and equipment to facilitate and enhance research conducted by King’s scientists and external researchers.
+Studying at King’s gives students access to essential technology and equipment to facilitate and enhance research conducted by King’s scientists and external researchers.

 Each faculty at King's is supported by a Careers Consultant who focuses on employment within that area and can offer targeted support throughout your time at King’s and for up to two years after graduation.

-Students can book one-on-one appointments with a Careers Consultant to discuss possible career options - this involves an exploration of the student’s interests and motivations, as well as exploring the labour market.
+Students can book one-on-one appointments with a Careers Consultant to discuss possible career options.

-While many students will live in a house or flat share with other students or young professionals, there are different options available depending on your personal preferences, budgets and the length of contract you require.
+While many students choose to live in a house or flat share with other students or young professionals, King’s has a number of different accommodation options available depending on your personal preferences, budgets and the length of contract you require.

-Our Centre, refurbished in 2014, features a spin studio, Fitness on Demand and Smart Centre technology and state-of-the art Pulse cardio and strength equipment.
+Our Centre features a spin studio, Fitness on Demand and Smart Centre technology and state-of-the art Pulse cardio and strength equipment.
 Come in and take a look for yourself!

-Whether you’ve been doing it for years or feel like trying something new, there are an enormous variety of opportunities where you can get involved, make new friends, have fun and be part of the student community.
+Whether you’ve feel like trying something new or continuing a hobby you’ve been doing for years, there are an enormous variety of opportunities to get involved, make new friends, have fun and be part of the student community.
 These include: